 These days, I’d be surprised if print publications are responsible for more than 10% of all the paid travel writing gigs that are out there.
 If you subtract custom publications that aren’t sold, but rather given away for free to customers, it’s probably more like 5%.

 So look elsewhere and follow the money.
-The reason print pubs are in trouble is because people aren’t reading them so much anymore.
-There are single-person travel blogs out there with more monthly readers that almost any travel print magazine.
+The reason print pubs are in trouble is that people aren’t reading them so much anymore.
+There are single-person travel blogs out there with more monthly readers than almost any travel print magazine.
 There are also some company blogs that get more readers–and pay more too.
 People are reading a lot, they’re just doing it online instead of on dead trees.
+(Except for books.
+2020 was a great year for those.)

 Many websites and blogs don’t pay anything close to what the big print mags do, of course, but I’d argue that they’re also far less of a pain in the butt to work for.
 So it’s a fair trade-off.
 The one article I did for Travel & Leisure was such an awful example of word-by-word micro-management that I never even pitched them again.
 Sure, it was $2 a word, but in the end I probably made less than minimum wage after the 83 e-mails that went back and forth about a fluffy little front-of-the-book trend piece.
 Most of the company blog articles I do pay more in the end and only require a few tweaks.
 Those companies tend to pay much faster too, without so much hounding.

-In the past few years I’ve written articles for Marriott, Silvercar, American Express, Gore-tex, Bonwi, Trivago, Tampa Bay Tourism, Viator, BedandBreakfast.com, and more.
+In the past few years, I’ve written articles for organizations such as Marriott, Silvercar, American Express, Gore-tex, SlickDeals, Trivago, Tampa Bay Tourism, Viator, BedandBreakfast.com, and more.
 Those bylines may not carry the prestige of being in a famous magazine, but the money was good and the hassles were low.

 Here are a few examples of gigs I found posted this week: